-Does vaping have the same negative impact on your teeth as smoking does?
-We investigated to find out.
+Does vaping stain teeth?
+Does it have the same negative impact on your teeth as smoking does?
+Can your dentist tell if you vape?
+VapeDirect.com investigates.

 From the first glance, it would appear that vaping is not great for your oral health.
 Any excessive, repetitive action that you perform with your mouth is likely to cause eventual damage.
 There are few permanent pieces of evidence that link bad oral health with vaping, but there are feasible concepts which dentists are theorising as a result of the current popularity of vape devices.